What is chronic plaque psoriasis?

 Patients to be treated with systemic therapy will be asked to undertake screening tests to ensure the medication is safe for them and as a baseline.

-Localised or mild chronic plaque psoriasis is usually managed initially with one or more topical agents.
+Localised or mild chronic plaque psoriasis is treated initially with one or more topical agents.
 The following agents are usually effective for plaque psoriasis:

 For more information on these and other treatments, see DermNet's page on treatment for psoriasis.